Book – Think Again, (The power of knowing what you don’t know) (Summary)

 2) Scientist Mode –

-- Scientific thinking favors humility over pride, doubt over certainty, curiosity over closure.
+- Scientific thinking favors humility over pride, doubt over certainty, and curiosity over closure.

 3) Don’t Stop Unbelieving –

 - Recognizing our shortcomings opens the door to doubt.
-As we question our current understanding, we become curious about what information we’re missing, which in turn maintain our humility by reinforcing how much we still have to learn.
+As we question our current understanding, we become curious about what information we’re missing, which maintains our humility by reinforcing how much we still have to learn.

 - The curse of knowledge is that it closes our minds to what we don’t know.
 Good judgment depends on having the skill—and the will—to open our minds.